4rjunc/solana-programs-list/native-account-data/README.md

    - Inner `&mut`: Creates mutable reference to the slice
    - Outer `&mut`: Required because `serialize()` expects `&mut impl Write`
    - The slice `&mut [u8]` implements the `Write` trait

-**Why This Approach?**
-- Direct memory writing is extremely efficient
-- No intermediate allocations or copies
-- Borsh writes directly into the account's storage space

 ## Client-Side Implementation